eccentricdevotion/TARDIS/faqs.md

 #### How do I import my TARDIS world into my multi-world plugin? {#import}

 You should never do this.
-The TARDIS plugin can mange its own worlds.
+The TARDIS plugin can manage its own worlds.

 [Back to top](#top)